 Another benefit of having insurance is that it can help with expenses that arise when your home is damaged and you have to live elsewhere.
 In the case of structural or significant damage, you may have to move out while weeks or months of repairs are done.
 For many people, this means living in a hotel or short term rental to avoid imposing on friends or family.
 Between the cost of staying there, the amount spent on take out food and the cost of replacing personal care items, this can add up to a very expensive period of time.
 Luckily, renters insurance will kick in to cover these costs and help policy holders stay afloat while repairs are being completed.

-The cost of renters insurance can be just a few dollars a month, and the amount you spend is well worth the peace of mind it gives you.
+The cost of the cheapest renters insurance can be just a few dollars a month, and the amount you spend is well worth the peace of mind it gives you.